readygetset/xray-radiology-report-generation/README.md

 # X-Ray Radiology Report Generation

 ## Environments and Requirements
-This project runs in a Colab environment with the following setup:
+This project runs in a Colab A100 environment
-- Fine-tuning: Conducted on A100
-- Inference: Runs on L4

 ## Dataset
 This project uses a subset of the **IU X-Ray dataset**, containing over 2,900 chest X-ray images.
 The dataset can be downloaded [here](https://drive.google.com/file/d/1cdcsyJtW8G2YYptlujzDAU-fMXOpew5K/view?usp=sharing) and should be placed in the directory specified by `data_dir` in the code.